Unveiling the Risks of NFT Promotion Scams: Characterization and Detection of Promoted NFT Projects

-In the case of 347 phishing URLs in our dataset, we found several contract addresses embedded into the website source code.
-These addresses target several popular NFT token addresses simultaneously.
-After getting full transaction rights to the victim's wallet, the website checks if a list of popular NFT tokens is present, and if so, transfers it to the attacker's wallet.
-An example of the code snippet used in these attacks is illustrated in Figure~\ref{fig:nft_steal_function} where the attacker uses the \texttt{syncNfts()} function to identify all NFT tokens that the user is currently holding, and upon the user clicking on the 'Mint' button, the token(s) are transferred to the attacker's wallet using the \texttt{Send} function.
-Popular NFTs are usually valued at thousands of dollars~\cite{opensea_rankings}, and the decentralized nature of NFT transactions makes these assets, once stolen, nearly impossible to recover~\cite{nfttorney_2021}.
-This makes this particular attack vector highly dangerous.
+We discovered 16 phishing URLs in our dataset containing several contract addresses embedded within the website source code that belong to legitimate NFT tokens.
+After obtaining full transaction rights to the victim's wallet, the website checks for a list of popular NFT tokens.
+If any are found, the tokens are transferred to the attacker's wallet.
+Figure~\ref{fig:nft_steal_function} shows an example of a code snippet employed in such attacks.
+The attacker uses the \texttt{syncNfts()} function to identify all NFT tokens held by the user.
+Upon the user clicking the ``Mint'' button, the tokens are transferred to the attacker's wallet using the \texttt{Send} function.
+Popular NFTs often have a high value, sometimes reaching thousands of dollars~\cite{opensea_rankings}.
+The decentralized nature of NFT transactions renders stolen assets almost impossible to recover~\cite{wu2021analysis}, making this attack vector particularly dangerous.